Tyrod Taylor: 2017 season

 After the firing of Rex Ryan, it was widely speculated that the Bills would either trade Taylor or decline his option.
-Nonetheless, the Bills and Taylor agreed to restructure his contract, keeping Taylor signed with the team until the end of the 2018 season.
-Taylor sustained a concussion early in the third preseason game against the Baltimore Ravens, but was able to recover in time to start in the Week 1 game against the New York Jets.
+Nonetheless, the Bills and Taylor agreed to restructure his contract, keeping him with the team until the end of 2018.

+Taylor sustained a concussion early in the third preseason game against the Ravens, but was able to recover and start the Week 1 game against the Jets.

-During the Week 7 game against the Tampa Bay Buccaneers, Taylor helped lead the Bills to a fourth-quarter comeback, driving the offense 75 yards downfield for the game-tying touchdown with less than three minutes remaining.
-The Buccaneers fumbled on their next possession, setting up the Bills' game-winning field goal by Steven Hauschka.
-Taylor finished the game with 268 passing yards and a touchdown while also rushing for 53 yards.
-On November 2, he had a career-high 29 completions on 40 attempts for 285 yards and two passing touchdowns to go along with 35 rushing yards and a rushing touchdown in a 31–24 loss to the New York Jets.
+In Week 7 against the Buccaneers, Taylor helped lead the Bills to a fourth-quarter comeback, driving the offense 75 yards downfield for the game-tying touchdown with less than three minutes remaining.
+The Buccaneers fumbled on their next possession, setting up the Bills' game-winning field goal by Stephen Hauschka.
+Taylor finished the game with 268 passing yards and a touchdown, while also rushing for 53 yards.

+In Week 9 against the Jets, he had a career-high 29 completions on 40 attempts for 285 yards and two passing touchdowns, to go along with 35 rushing yards and a rushing touchdown, in a 31–24 loss.